 Free-standing or hanging?

 Of course, the benefit of free-standing feeders is that you have more choices where to put them.
 For example, you can still place one in an open feeding area even if there are no trees around.
 The downside is that they are more conspicuous, need more room and can be knocked over.
-Bears or other large animals are more likely to damage a free-standing feeder.
+Bears or other large animals are more likely to damage a free-standing deer feeder.

 Hanging feeders require a tree or post to put up, but they’re much simpler.
 Sometimes they may just be one piece.
-Since you can hang them on trees, you can put them along game trails and easily lead deer to feeding areas.
+Since you can hang them on trees, you can put them along game trails and easily attract deer to feeding areas.

 Types – gravity feeders, casters and slingers

-Deer feeders come in two main types: gravity feeders and automated feeders.
+The best deer feeders come in two main types: gravity feeders and automated feeders.
 The idea of both is to minimize the amount of work you have to do spreading feed.

 Gravity feeders are the simpler option.
 Feed goes in the top and exits the bottom into a mouthpiece where the deer eat the feed.
 When they eat the feed, gravity pulls more down into the mouthpiece.